Fellowship for

 -

-You will join a supportive group of peers with regular online meetings, 1:1 coaching, and opportunities to learn from each other - helping you stay engaged and motivated.
+You will join a supportive group of peers with regular online meetings, personalized coaching, and opportunities to learn from each other - helping you stay engaged and motivated.
 During the two intensive in-person weeks, you will build strong connections that will support you along the way.
 The program is designed to provide both structure and flexibility to fit around your existing commitments.

 -